Votto extends power surge, Reds roll past Cubs 8-2

 Reds: Krall hopes right-handed relievers Michael Feliz, Lucas Sims and Tejay Antone will return within the next month.
 Krall expects Feliz (right elbow sprain) back in a week to 10 days, and Sims (right elbow sprain) in about two weeks.

-Cubs: SS Javier Báez (bruised heel) was held out of the lineup for a third straight day, but was available off the bench. … RHP Jake Arrieta (right hamstring tightness) will throw a bullpen Thursday.
+Cubs: SS Javier Báez (bruised heel) was held out of the lineup for a third straight day, but was available off the bench. … Hoerner, who started at shortstop, left in the eighth with an oblique strain.
+Bryant then moved from left field and filled in at shortstop for only the second time in his career. … RHP Jake Arrieta (right hamstring tightness) will throw a bullpen Thursday.
 The Cubs placed the 2015 NL Cy Young Award winner on the 10-day injured list July 7 after he went 0-5 with a 9.67 ERA in eight starts following a win at Pittsburgh on May 25.

 UP NEXT